I want to share my story with you.

 Turns out this wasn’t the case – at all.

-After a few months, I ended up hating the job so much that I spun myself into a whole new level of anxiety and depression (not clinical, but general).
+After a few months, I ended up hating the job so much that I spun myself into a whole new level of anxiety and depression (not clinical, but just in general – you know what I mean).

 I didn’t know I had a limit to my hustle until I took this job.
 Think Wolf Of Wall Street but for law firms.